How To Repair Your Online Reputation

 Conduct An Online Audit

-Before you launch a brand repair strategy, you need to assess your brand equity and digital damage.
+Before launching a brand repair strategy, you must assess your brand equity and digital damage.
 The following tools will help you take inventory.

 2. Google Alert.
-Set up automatic notifications so that you are aware of any new information that surfaces on the web about you.
+Set up automatic notifications so that you are aware of any new information about you that surfaces on the web.

 3. Google Images.
 Conduct an online search within the images category of Google’s search results.
-Click on that link, and it will lead you to the source content.
+Click on the link, which will lead you to the source content.

 What to do next: If you find negative information, you can submit a content removal request to Google.
-Before you go that route, I recommend reaching out to the person/company who posted the negative article/news about you.
+Before you do that, I recommend reaching out to the person or company that posted the negative article or news about you.

-If you are unable to get the content removed, the next best thing to do is to push the content down so that the harmful publication(s) are no longer dominating the search results.
+If you cannot get the content removed, the next best thing to do is to push the content down so that the harmful publication(s) are no longer dominating the search results.

 Communicate Your Value Across Diverse Channels

-Trust-building is one of the biggest obstacles executive leadership has today, and employers no longer rely exclusively on a candidate’s resume to determine their qualifications.
-In today’s digital-driven job search market, employers are looking for other sources to screen candidates and find information in support of the individual’s qualifications for the job.
+Trust-building is one of executive leadership’s biggest obstacles today, and employers no longer rely exclusively on a candidate’s resume to determine their qualifications.
+In today’s digital-driven job search market, employers are looking for other sources to screen candidates and find information supporting the individual’s qualifications for the job.

 How to Overshadow Negative Online Content With A Positive Online Brand

-If you have reputation clean up to do, mounting an online brand-building campaign with a sweeping positive content spin will help you shove negative results out of page one in Google.
+If you need to clean up your reputation, mounting an online brand-building campaign with a sweeping positive content spin will help you push negative results off page one of Google.

 Where to Start?

 LinkedIn.
 Set up your online profile on www.linkedin.com.
-It is free, although LinkedIn does offer premium subscriptions.
+It is free, although LinkedIn offers premium subscriptions.
 Make sure your profile is entirely populated, but more importantly, be sure to ask your network for recommendations.
-When it comes to reputation management and repair, 3rd party endorsements are highly influential.
+When it comes to reputation management and repair, third-party endorsements are highly influential.

 Blogging consistently will help build your credibility and showcase your expertise.
-Whatever you choose to write, make sure it is focused on a particular topic with relevance to your industry of choice and is between 300 to 600 words.
+Whatever you choose to write, make sure it is focused on a particular topic relevant to your industry and is between 300 and 600 words.

 Personal Website.
 Steer and energize your brand’s digital footprint with your own personal website.
 Yourdomain.com carries a lot of weight when it comes to brand building.
 If you own yourname.com, you can truly control what shows up on page one in Google search.